The June 2023 Educator summit is Now open!

 Kindergarten Math Centers

 Here is one of the math games that can grow over time with your little learners.
 At the beginning of the year, we start by using one die.
 With a single die, students are working on subitizing skills, fine motor skills, and number recognition.
-Then, as the year progresses, we use two dice and now students are working on addition skills.
-You can laminate this recording sheet if you wish, and students can use a dry-erase marker to save on printing costs.
+They roll the die and track the corresponding number.
+This is great practice for number formation as well.

 I used math stations as a way to reinforce skills and give my students a way to over-learn math concepts in a fun and engaging way.
 YES!
 It is academic, but the students don’t know they are learning.
 If we had to skip math stations for the day, my students complained.
 It was a highly motivating time of the day.